101 Weather And Home Weather Station Facts & Tips You Need To Know

 On these planets, if the natural environment won't kill you, the rain definitely will.
 Maybe we should keep it in mind next time we want to complain about the weather.

 41) Weather Patterns On Neighboring Planets

-After reading the previous point, you now that "rain" is not unique to earth.
-Well, you probably will not be too surprised then if you learn that some other familiar weather phenomena on earth, occur on other planets as well.
+After reading the previous point, you know that "rain" is not unique to earth.
+Well, you probably will not be too surprised then if you learn that some other familiar weather phenomena on earth occur on other planets as well.

-The only big difference is that the size and force of the weather on most of our neighboring planets makes earth's most extreme weather seem like a mere ripple in a pond.
+The only significant difference is that the size and force of the weather on most of our neighboring planets make earth's most extreme weather seem like a mere ripple in a pond.

 This suspicion is confirmed when we look at storm systems on other planets.
-Just like earth, they also experience severe storms.
+Just like the Earth, they also experience severe storms.
 They are, however, "slightly" bigger in size and duration.
-The red spot that has been a very noticeable feature since man started observing the planet Jupiter, is nothing more than a huge storm, about twice the size of earth.
-And if that doesn't make much of an impression, maybe the fact that it has been raging for at least 300 years, should do the trick.
+The red spot that has been a very noticeable feature since man started observing the planet Jupiter is nothing more than a huge storm, about twice the size of the Earth.
+And if that doesn't make much of an impression, the fact that it has been raging for at least 300 years should do the trick.

 I think when it comes to extreme weather events, we should rather not try and compare ourselves with our neighbors in the solar system.